-- a.
-Wastewater projects: must result in wastewater effluent that meets or exceeds the applicable provincial regulatory requirements. - b.
-Drinking water: water quality following the completion of a drinking water project must meet or exceed applicable provincial regulatory requirements. - c.
-Asset ownership: Applicants must attest to owning and ensuring the operation of the infrastructure assets put forward for funding.
-Single-Tier municipalities without current ownership must attest to acquiring and ensuring the operation of the infrastructure assets by the project completion date and beyond. - d.
-Imminent Health and Safety: consideration will be given to projects that pose an imminent, critical health and safety risk. - e.
-Bundling of eligible asset types: Applicants must select only one primary project asset type but may bundle more than one eligible project asset type.
-For example, a project may have both water and wastewater components.
-Bundled projects must demonstrate that each component of the project is inter-related and meets eligibility requirements. - f.
-Milestone-Based Program: As the program is milestone-based, funds are distributed to successful applicants after they have provided a report to the government demonstrating that required milestones, as set out in the TPA, have been met.
-Successful applicants must have a financing strategy in place to cover project costs upfront and unanticipated shifts in costs during the project such as cost escalations and overruns.
-Recipients will be responsible for all cost over-runs.
+- c.
+Asset ownership: Applicants must attest to owning and ensuring the operation of the infrastructure asset(s) put forward for funding. - d.
+Bundling of eligible asset types: Within the application, applicants must select only one primary project asset type but may bundle more than one eligible project asset type.
+For example, a project may have both road and bridge components.
+Bundled projects must demonstrate that each component of the project is connected to the same housing development area and meets eligibility requirements. - e.
+Milestone-Based Program: As the program is milestone-based, funds are distributed to applicant after they have provided a report to the government demonstrating that required milestones, as set out in the TPA, have been met.
+Successful applicants must have a financing strategy in place to cover project costs upfront.
+Successful applicants are responsible for any cost escalations or cost over-runs.